 “Man’s task in the world is to remember with his conscious mind what was knowledge before the advent of consciousness.” – Erich Neumann, The Origins and History of Consciousness.

-The concrete image, for me, has been a powerful means of both discovery and depiction of the riches available in the unconscious.
-Jung, Hillman and Corbin saw imagination as paramount (and increasingly, marginalised in our predominantly materialist culture).
+The image, for me, has been a powerful means of both discovery and depiction of the riches available in the unconscious.
+Jung, Hillman and Corbin saw imagination and the imaginal as paramount (and increasingly, marginalised in our predominantly materialist culture).

 The imaginal is far greater than just the concrete image.
-Henry Corbin spoke of the imaginal as being that subtle world, real and objective, which exists in a field between matter and mind.
+Henry Corbin spoke of the imaginal as being of a subtle world, real and objective, which exists in a field between matter and mind.
+It’s the experience of a “third world”, the mundus imaginalis; an experience often missing in our culture, and one which we can learn to re-inhabit.

 And James Hillman spoke of a “poetic basis of mind”.
 To take everything as poetry, as product of the imagination, is to find the depth in things: “to turn events into experience”.